The-OpenROAD-Project/OpenROAD/docs/contrib/DeveloperGuide.md

 dependencies make this vastly more complicated.

 1. OpenROAD submodules reference tool `openroad` branch head.
 No git `develop`, `openroad_app`, or `openroad_build` branches.
-1. Submodules used by more than one tool belong in /src, not duplicated in each tool repo.
+1. Submodules used by more than one tool belong in `src/`, not duplicated in each tool repo.
-1. CMakeLists.txt does not use add_compile_options include_directories link_directories link_libraries Use target\_ versions instead.
+1. `CMakeLists.txt` does not use add_compile_options include_directories link_directories link_libraries Use target\_ versions instead.
 See <https://gist.github.com/mbinna/c61dbb39bca0e4fb7d1f73b0d66a4fd1>
-1. CMakeLists.txt does not use glob.
+1. `CMakeLists.txt` does not use glob.
 Use explicit lists of source files and headers instead.
-1. CMakeLists.txt does not define CFLAGS CMAKE_CXX_FLAGS CMAKE_CXX_FLAGS_DEBUG CMAKE_CXX_FLAGS_RELEASE Let the top level and defaults control these.
+1. `CMakeLists.txt` does not define `CFLAGS` `CMAKE_CXX_FLAGS` `CMAKE_CXX_FLAGS_DEBUG` `CMAKE_CXX_FLAGS_RELEASE` Let the top level and defaults control these.
-1. No main.cpp or main procedure.
+1. No `main.cpp` or main procedure.
-1. No compiler warnings for gcc or clang with optimization enabled.
+1. No compiler warnings for GCC or Clang with optimization enabled.
-1. Does not call flute::readLUT (called once by OpenRoad).
+1. Does not call `flute::readLUT` (called once by `openroad`).
-1. Tcl command(s) documented in top level README.md in flow order.
+1. Tcl command(s) documented in top level `README.md` in flow order.
 1. Command line tool documentation in tool README.
 1. Conforms to Tcl command naming standards (no camel case).
 1. Does not read configuration files.
 Use command arguments or support commands.
-1. .clang-format at tool root directory to aid foreign programmers.
+1. `.clang-format` at tool root directory to aid foreign programmers.
-1. No jenkins/, Jenkinsfile, Dockerfile in tool directory.
+1. No `jenkins/`, `Jenkinsfile`, `Dockerfile` in tool directory.
-1. regression script named `test/regression` with no arguments that runs tests.
-Not tests/regression-tcl.sh, not test/run_tests.py etc.
+1. `regression` script named `test/regression` with no arguments that runs tests.
+Not `tests/regression-tcl.sh`, not `test/run_tests.py` etc.
-1. regression script should run independent of current directory.
-For example, ../test/regression should work.
+1. `regression` script should run independent of current directory.
+For example, `../test/regression` should work.
-1. regression should only print test results or summary, not belch 1000s of lines of output.
+1. `regression` should only print test results or summary, not belch 1000s of lines of output.
-1. Test scripts use OpenROAD tcl commands (not itcl, not internal accessors).
+1. Test scripts use OpenROAD tcl commands (not `itcl`, not internal accessors).
-1. regression script should only write files in a directory that is in the tool's .gitignore so the hierarchy does not have modified files in it as a result or running the regressions.
+1. `regression` script should only write files in a directory that is in the tool's `.gitignore` so the hierarchy does not have modified files in it as a result or running the regressions.
-1. Regressions report no memory errors with valgrind (stretch goal).
+1. Regressions report no memory errors with `valgrind` (stretch goal).
-1. Regressions report no memory leaks with valgrind (difficult).
+1. Regressions report no memory leaks with `valgrind` (difficult).

 James Cherry, Dec 2019